Isaiah 13: Babylon, the glory of kingdoms:

 I will stir up the Medes against them:

 This prophecy came to Isaiah decades before the Babylonian Empire defeated the Assyrian Empire.
 Way before the time when the Medes eventually conquered the Babylonians.

 The words of this prophecy are very specific.
 This puts skeptics of the Bible in a difficult position.
-They say Isaiah wrote after the events occurred, because the future is unknown.
+Critics say Isaiah wrote after these events occurred because the future is unknown.
 They must be unfamiliar with the God who sees the end before the beginning.
 God does know the future, and He knows the specifics.

 It will never be inhabited:

 When the city is in ruins, the population will never return.
 “When Cyrus conquered Babylon, he did not devastate the city.
 The walls remained standing until 518 B.C.
 Babylon slowly fell into decay over many years.
 This fulfilled the initial prophecy of Isaiah.
 Babylon became completely depopulated by the time of the Muslim conquest in the seventh century A.D., and to this day it lies deserted.”